KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 Well, a lot can be done, lets see some examples :

-- DDos doh!, specially with these high speed connection we all have now, IoT minions once owned by a hacker can be used for his own or even rented, DDos-as-a-service .
+- DDos doh!, specially with these high speed connection we all have now, IoT minions once owned by a hacker can be used for his own benefit or even rented as in DDos-as-a-service .
 ![Mirai_botnet in action]({{site.baseurl}}/images/Ct_01peWcAAb5m0.jpg)